 About Us

-At Fagus Therapeutics, we are dedicated to addressing the health challenges associated with ageing.
-As we get older, the risk of developing conditions like arthritis, osteoporosis, and diabetes increases, impacting our quality of life and placing a growing strain on healthcare systems worldwide.
+At Fagus Therapeutics, our mission is to confront the health challenges that come with ageing.
+With age, the likelihood of developing conditions like arthritis, osteoporosis, and diabetes climbs, diminishing our quality of life and exerting pressure on global healthcare systems.

 Dr Gulam Altab